kalendar/assessments/srl/strategies/help_seeking/medium-summary.md

-The results from the survey indicate that you **occasionally** seek out assistance or help from others when needed.
-Because there are many things that can be confusing or difficult in college, you may benefit from becoming more strategic in getting the help that you need.
+The results from the survey indicate that you **occasionally** seek out assistance from others when needed.
+Seeking help is a very powerful strategy to use in college because of the many people and resources that are available to support you when things are confusing or difficult.
+You might benefit from becoming more strategic about getting assistance when you need it.

-Read examples of **help-seeking strategies** below or click on the **More Info** button to learn even more.
+Some **help-seeking strategies** that you might want to consider include the following:

-1. Identify and write down the specific things that give you trouble.
+1. Identify and write down the specific things that give you trouble, and ask your advisor for suggestions for getting assistance.
-2. At the start of a course, ask your teacher and advisor about the best way to contact them (e.g., office hours, email, course website, phone call).
+2. At the start of a course, ask your teacher and advisor about the best ways to contact them (e.g., office hours, email, course website, phone call).
-3. Advocate for yourself - be persistent if your first attempt to get help does not get a response.
+3. Advocate for yourself--be persistent if your first attempt to get help does not get a response.

+Click on the **More Info** button to learn even more.